sonomapartners/safarisfdclogins/README.md

 5. You may need to add the extension’s button to the Safari toolbar (right click/control+click near the back/forward buttons, select `Customize Toolbar` and add the button from there).

 ## Using the plugin
-1. Click the plugin’s toolbar button.
+1. Click the extension’s toolbar button.
 It should have a Salesforce like cloud icon.
 2. Click the `Add Login` button.
 3. Fill in the information.
 Group and description are not required.
 The username, password, and org type are.
 4. Click the `Save` button.